Historic Groton Bank

 Groton Bank, a historic village on the east bank of the Thames River, is home to a few hundred houses, three churches, a library, two museums, and a Revolutionary War battlefield all dating primarily from Colonial times to a century ago.
 Learn more.

 Fort Griswold Battlefield occupies a vantage point 125 feet above the river.
 The fort is the site of a 1781 massacre led by Benedict Arnold.
 Eighty-five of the 165 local defenders lost their lives on that day.
 Learn more.

 The house sheltered the wounded after the Battle of Groton Heights.
 It remains a testament to the family that heroically took a stand here.
 Learn more.

 A Victorianized colonial home furnished with what the original inhabitants used daily.
-Enjoy tours by costumed guides.
+Enjoy guided tours and events.
 Learn more.

 Submarine Force Museum

 Visitors to the Submarine Force Museum & Library are invited to step aboard the USS NAUTILUS, the world’s first nuclear submarine know for its explorations under the polar ice.
 Learn more.

 Like a wedding cake rising out of the Long Island Sound at the mouth of the Thames River in Groton, Ledge Light was built in the Second Empire/Colonial Revival style in 1909 to address an increase in boat traffic around the turn of the century.
 Learn more.